ccs-1l-f20/ccs-1l-f20.github.io/README.md

     - Need: some heuristic to line up the text and the speech, and to remove extraneous speech (stuff that's not in the text.)
   - Instead: consider the corpus voxforge
   - Approx diff to know how to line up a Libravox recording...
+* Josiah: Board Game Simulator: platform "Blazor"?
+C# based backend.
+* Luke: Desktop application to configure keys and shortcuts with a GUI for Windows
+* Michael: Sound Software
+  - Audio for C++ 23 or 26 (Mac)
+  - Coreaudio (stdaudio that wraps coreaudio)

 # Thursday 10/01